contourhealth/quill/COPY-PASTE-LIST.md

-# Quill - A Modern Fullstack SaaS-Platform
+# Landing page, forked from: Quill - A Modern Fullstack SaaS-Platform